Wellington Phoenix FC (women)

-Wellington Phoenix Women's Football Club is a New Zealand professional women's football club based in Wellington, New Zealand.
+Wellington Phoenix Women's Football Club is a professional women's football club based in Wellington, New Zealand.
 The Phoenix competes in the Australian premier women's soccer competition A-League Women, under licence from Football Federation Australia and New Zealand Football.

 History

 Establishment

-For several years, there have been talks concerning the creation of a professional women's football team in New Zealand so as to boost the level of women's football in New Zealand and Oceania with the cost of traveling to away games a major barrier.
+For several years, there have been talks concerning the creation of a professional women's football team in New Zealand so as to boost the level of women's football in New Zealand and Oceania with the cost of travelling to away games a major barrier.
 There were no professional clubs in New Zealand and the National League only featured amateur teams.

 The talks intensified after New Zealand won the rights to co-host the 2023 FIFA Women's World Cup and the W-League plans to add three more expansion teams by that time.

 In September 2021, Phoenix announced they were one of the clubs in consideration under the W-League expansion and later confirmed creating a women's team.